 Step 1.
 Check for Troublemakers.
-If there is an opponent's face-up Troublemaker, or any face-up Troublemaker with the "Villain" keyword at this Problem, you can't try to confront this Problem.
+If there is an opponent's face-up Troublemaker at this Problem, you can't try to confront this Problem.
 In that case, you must resolve another problem or move on to the second part of the Score Phase, "Resolving Faceoffs."